 File Form 945, Annual Return of Withheld Federal Income Tax if you are filing to report backup withholding.

 Only the employer pays FUTA tax; it is not withheld from the employee's wages.
 Report your FUTA taxes by filing Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return.

 Preparing and Filing Form W-2

 At the end of the year, the employer must complete Form W-2, Wage and Tax Statement to report wages, tips and other compensation paid to an employee.
-File Copy A of all paper Forms W-2 with Form W-3, Transmittal of Wage and Tax Statements, to the Social Security Administration (SSA).
+File Copy A of all paper and electronic Forms W-2 with Form W-3, Transmittal of Wage and Tax Statements, to the Social Security Administration (SSA).
 File Copy 1 to an employee’s state or local tax department.